If you’re looking for some leg-day inspiration, it’s time to talk deadlifts… specifically dumbbell sumo deadlifts.

 For those who are primarily focused on developing strength, power, and muscle mass, this ability to overload the muscles with more weight can mean when you revert back to a regular deadlift, you can discover new gains.

-A sumo stance requires more hip flexbility and range of motion than a narrower stance.
+A sumo stance requires more hip flexibility and range of motion than a narrower stance.

 It always good to “test” your hip range of motion with variations such as a wider stance, to ensure tight hips aren’t holding you back.

-If you do find you’re actually just struggling to sit in a sumo stance, check out some of these hip adductor stretches to improve your hip flexbility.
+If you do find you’re actually just struggling to sit in a sumo stance, check out some of these hip adductor stretches to improve your hip flexibility.